 So when everyone is doing it, how do you stand out?

 Creative content is important, but concept and creation is only part of the process – once you've built it, content promotion helps you get in front of the right audience at the right time (a principle sometimes referred to as content advertising).
 And most marketers have no idea how to promote their own content, so it has only a fraction of the reach it could have, then dies a quiet death that nobody mourns.

 As the competition for attention increases, marketers need to adopt new strategies to stay ahead of the curve.
 However, despite the fact that the majority of both B2B and B2C marketers are participating in content marketing, only 32% of B2C marketers consider themselves effective at it.
-Having a strong brand is a massive sales driver, so it's more important than ever that brands learn to tap into the power of content promotion for brand building.
+Having a strong brand is a massive sales driver, so it's more important than ever that brands learn to tap into the power of content promotion and content amplification for brand building.

 This was the issue I addressed in my session at Pubcon New Orleans 2014: How can you use content promotion to better build your brand?